Selmakrgzz/DATA2410---Networking-cloud-computing-/Obligatory-Assignment-2/README.md

 #...Note

-For the task 2 and 3 I have only used clientSocket.sendall(outputdata.encode()) and not the for-loop method as given in the shell code because I did encounter some errors and dificulties.
+For the task 2 and 3 I have only used clientSocket.sendall(outputdata.encode()) and not the for-loop method as given in the shell code because I encountered some errors and dificulties.